aperture-sh/tyler/README.md

 ![alt text](https://github.com/marauder-io/tyler/raw/master/resources/marauder-components.png "Marauder Component Chart")

-Here you see a on demand built heatmap of over 1 billion entities spread of the united states.
-In detailed few the actual data can be explored while applying attribute or spatial filters.
+Here you see the Tank with a on demand built heatmap of over 1 billion entities spread over the united states.
+In a detailed view the actual data can be explored while applying attribute or spatial filters along with data-driven styling.

 ![alt text](https://github.com/marauder-io/tyler/raw/master/resources/tank-demo.gif "Tank data exploration demo")
 --------